Don has been an avid traveler and motorhome owner for most of his life. He shares his experiences along with valuable

 - The leak was inside the ice maker assembly and the whole thing needed replacement.

-So, because I was in a campsite and far away from home, I decided to "jackleg" the problem, at least temporarily, until I got home.
+So, because I was at a campsite and far away from home, I decided to "jackleg" the problem, at least temporarily, until I got home.

 My idea was to just catch the freezing water in the container and continue to use the ice maker for the next couple of weeks that we would be camping.